 Sadly in almost 100% of the cases, we are expected to be fully in control of our schedule which is not the case yet for many of us.
-And if people working full time jobs are mentionned, we are told to find a way to insert personal work into our day either hoping not to get caught or by proving to our boss that we can do both if that manager is open to new work concepts.
+And if people working full-time jobs are mentioned, we are told to find a way to insert personal work into our day either hoping not to get caught or by proving to our boss that we can do both if that manager is open to new work concepts.

 I don’t think it’s fair and I feel like a lot of people are left behind in that situation.
 The most drastic measure would be to quit your job and that’s not so wise if you’re still figuring out your business plan and what are your assets.

 I have a different approach for those of us who need to hack our day to make the most of it.
 First of all, don’t stop reading those articles and keep yourself up to date on what works or not.
 Make a list of what would fit better with your personality and interests.

 On your next full work week (from Monday to Sunday), start a journal and comment on everything that you can:

 - Wake-up time and leaving for work: Do you give yourself time for activities and/or breakfast in between?

 - Getting to work time: Is it a little earlier or just on time?

 - Lunch hour time: Do you even have one?
 Do you go out or stay at your desk?